malcolmsailor/efficient_rhythms/docs/resources/markdown/index_pandoc.md

 "scales": ("MAJOR_SCALE", "MIXOLYDIAN", "AEOLIAN", "LYDIAN"),
 ```

-There are no constaints on `foot_pcs`, so we can get a different progression by changing `foot_pcs` arbitrarily.
+There are no constraints on `foot_pcs`, so we can get a different progression by changing `foot_pcs` arbitrarily.
 For example, in REF:harmony_example2 I've changed the middle two members of `foot_pcs` to create a more chromatic progression:

 ```
 "foot_pcs": ("E", "G", "D", "A"), # was ("E", "B", "C#", "A")